-Events that will trigger Direct or Contingent Financial Obligation that is material to the Company, including any default or acceleration of an obligation believes that such breach will not have an adverse effect on the Company's financial condition given their history of prompt payment and Management's excellent relationships with the lender banks.
+Events that will trigger Direct or Contingent Financial Obligation that is material to the Company, including any default or acceleration of an obligation

+As discussed in the Note 13 of the interim consolidated financial statements, certain subsidiaries of the Company have breached its financial covenants with lender banks.
+Management, however, believes that such breach will not have an adverse effect on the Company's financial condition given their history of prompt payment and Management's excellent relationships with the lender banks.
 Except for contingencies, the Company is not aware of other events that will materially trigger direct or contingent financial obligation.